revsystems/jQuery-SelectBox/README.md

   **animDuration** (duration)

       Short for "Animation Duration".
 The time it takes for the closing/opening dropdown animation to play.

+  **arrowMarkup** (string)

+      The HTML that is appended to the display.
+Usually it's an arrow, but it could be whatever you want.

+  **optionFormat** (function)

+      Given an option as the context, returns a string that will be displayed in the dropdown.
+The default is simply to use the option's text.

+  **optgroupFormat** (function)

+      Given an optgroup as the context, returns a string that will be displayed in the dropdown.
+The default displays the optgroup's label attribute.

   **ddCtx** (selector / DOM Element / function that returns a selector)

       Short for "Dropdown Context".
 When the dropdown is displayed, its markup is appended to the bottom